mrjones2014/legendary.nvim/README.md

 ## Item Kinds

-`legendary.nvim` will set the `kind` option on `vim.ui.select()` to `legendary.keymaps`, `legendary.commands`, `legendary.autocmds`, or `legendary.items`, depending on whether you
+`legendary.nvim` will set the `kind` option on `vim.ui.select()` to `legendary.keymaps`, `legendary.commands`, `legendary.functions`, `legendary.autocmds`, or `legendary.items`, depending on whether you
-are searching keymaps, commands, autocmds, or all.
+are searching keymaps, commands, functions, autocmds, or all.

 The individual items will have `kind = 'legendary.keymap'`, `kind = 'legendary.command'`,
-or `kind = 'legendary.autocmd'`, depending on whether it is a keymap, command, or autocmd.
+or `kind = 'legendary.function'`, `kind = 'legendary.autocmd'`, depending on whether it is a keymap, command, or autocmd.

 Builtins will have `kind = 'legendary.keymap.builtin'`, `kind = 'legendary.command.builtin'`,
-or `kind = 'legendary.autocmd'`, depending on whether it is a built-in keymap, command, or autocmd.
+`kind = 'legendary.function'`, or `kind = 'legendary.autocmd'`, depending on whether it is a built-in keymap, command, function, or autocmd.

 ## Sponsors